IlIllIlllIllll/AWS/ECS/ECS-EXEC/README.md

 > Error <br>
 The Session Manager plugin was installed successfully.
 Use the AWS CLI to start a session. <br>
-> An error occurred (InvalidParameterException) when calling the ExecuteCommand operation: The execute command failed because execute command was not enabled when the task was run or the execute command agent isn’t running.
+> <br> An error occurred (InvalidParameterException) when calling the ExecuteCommand operation: The execute command failed because execute command was not enabled when the task was run or the execute command agent isn’t running.
 Wait and try again or run a new task with execute command enabled and try again.

 <br>